 MACS has been operating this community service since 2003.
-It is focused on the needs of elderly individuals from CALD (Culturally and Linguistically Diverse) backgrounds in the Greater Geelong and Western Metropolitan Regions who need support to live at home.
+It is focused on the needs of elderly individuals from CALD (Culturally and Linguistically Diverse) backgrounds in the Greater Geelong and Western Metropolitan Regions, who need support.
+Our services are also available to anglo-saxons.

-Individualized person-centered care based on assessed needs, together with accommodation, is provided in Borrela House, Mary Costa House, Annie O’Malley House and Gerda’s House for 94 permanent and 2 respite (short stay) elders.
-Accommodated in single rooms, residents have a shared or personal en suite.
+Individualised person-centred care based on assessed needs, together with accommodation, is provided in Borrela House, Mary Costa House, Annie O’Malley House and Gerda’s House for 94 permanent and 2 respite (short stay) elders.
+Accommodated in single rooms, residents have a shared or personal ensuite.
 Many rooms also have a kitchenette area and small patio.

 Bella Chara, our 60-bed supported residential facility opened in July 2009 and provides high standard apartment-style accommodation and care in beautiful contemporary surroundings.

-Bella Chara is a welcoming yet intimate environment that offers individuals the privacy of their own front door with the safety of being in a community.
+Bella Chara is a welcoming yet intimate environment that offers individuals.